wernerturing/multi-delogo/docs/en/README.md

 For both codecs, CRF mode is used.
 The **Quality** number defines the video quality: in general, lower numbers generate better looking videos, but the file sizes are larger.
 If in doubt, use the defaults.
 For more details, see https://trac.ffmpeg.org/wiki/Encode/H.264#crf and https://trac.ffmpeg.org/wiki/Encode/H.265 .

+### Changing filter duration

+If you check **Randomnly increase filter times**, the duration of each filter will be randomly increased, making it start earlier and/or finish later.
+The original portion of the video will always be included.

+The **Factor** field controls how much each duration is increased.
+If set to **2**, then each filter will last on average twice its original duration.

 ### Running the encoder

 To do the actual encoding, press the **Encode** button.
 This will start FFmpeg to encode the video, applying the filters.
 Encoding may take a long time and cannot be interrupted.